Northern California Business Litigation Attorneys

 Schedule a Consultation with Our Northern California Business Litigation Lawyers Today

-We know that the best strategy for resolution for your case could be a quick, out-of-court settlement, or, depending on the case, it could be aggressively proceeding against the other side by promptly filing the matter in court.
-Whichever approach we collectively decide with you, our primary goal will be to protect your business interests.
+We will find out whether the best strategy for resolution of your case may be an expedited out-of-court settlement, or, depending on the case, aggressively proceeding against the other side by promptly filing a complaint or responsive pleading in court.
+Whichever approach best fits your needs, our primary goal will be to protect your business interests.

-To learn more about our law firm and how our business litigation lawyers can help, please call us directly at 415-399-2900, visit our law office in person, or send us an email at firstname.lastname@example.org.
+To learn more about our law firm and how our business litigation lawyers can help, please call us directly at 415-399-2900, set an appointment to visit one of our offices in person, or send us an email at firstname.lastname@example.org.
 We have offices in San Francisco, Oakland, and Lafayette, California.

 “Peterson, Martin & Reynolds LLP handles our corporate litigation and trademark administration.
 They have been a good fit for our international headware manufacturing company.
 One of the things I value is their ability to communicate a clear course of action.
 I never feel that things are drifting – they are always on top of our cases which I believe in the end gets us superior results more efficiently.
 We have used Peterson, Martin & Reynolds LLP as our lawyers since 1997 and continue to be very pleased with their responsiveness and the results they achieve for us.”